syncfusion-content/wpf-docs/wpf/OLAPClient/Localization.md

 ---
 layout: post
-title: Localization of string resource
+title: Localization of string resource | OLAP Client | Syncfusion
-description: Localization of string resource in OLAP Client
+description: Support to localize the control with customizing data and resources for specific culture or language.
 platform: wpf
 control: OLAP Client
 documentation: ug